aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/nuxt3 - v1.md

 *Nuxt 3 is the latest release candidate version of Nuxt.js.
 Any future reference to "Nuxt" in this cheatsheet is a reference to Nuxt 3.*

 ## Quick set-up
-In VS Code, use the following commands to **create a new project** and install the dependencies:
 ```bash
 npx nuxi init <project-name>
 cd <project-name>